mbest1813/documentation/v2/clickstream/destinations/sailthru.md

 ## What is Sailthru and how does it work?

-Sailthru is the complete, unified and integrated marketing solution which allows purchases tracking, content personalization and email managing.
+[Sailthru](https://www.sailthru.com/) is the complete, unified and integrated marketing solution which allows purchases tracking, content personalization and email managing.
+You can visit their docs [here](https://getstarted.sailthru.com/).

 ## Why send data to Sailthru using MetaRouter?